Saturday, 26 February 2011

 Blake: "He who would do good must do it in minute particulars.
 General good is the plea of the scoundrel, hypocrite and flatterer."

-POLITICS At weekly dinners Blake met the leading radicals and freethinkers of his age, including Wollstonecraft, Richard Price, Joseph Priestley, William Godwin, Henry Fuseli, and Thomas Paine.
+POLITICS At weekly dinners Blake met the leading radicals and freethinkers of his age, including Mary Wollstonecraft, Richard Price, Joseph Priestley, William Godwin, Henry Fuseli, and Thomas Paine.
 He espoused savage anarchy and also peace and love and was an anti monarchist.

-(1)In the long afternoons Blake spent sketching in Westminster Abbey, during his apprenticeship to James Basire he was occasionally interrupted by the boys of Westminster School, one of whom "tormented" Blake so much one afternoon that he knocked the boy off a scaffold to the ground, "upon which he fell with terrific Violence".
+(1)In the long afternoons Blake spent sketching in Westminster Abbey, during his apprenticeship to James Basire he was occasionally interrupted by the boys of Westminster School, one of whom "tormented" Blake so much one afternoon that he knocked the boy off a scaffold to the ground, "upon which he fell with terrific violence".

 (2) During his time at Felpham, Blake was charged with high treason.
 He'd been overheard by a soldier in his garden uttering such seditious expressions as "D—n the King, d—n all his subjects" and he would "fight for Napoleon sooner than England."
 Blake maintained that ”the whole accusation is a wilful Perjury“.
 Found not guilty but a time of great fear for Blake, he felt his whole work was on trial.